kit-data-manager/webpage/_typed-pid-maker/index.markdown

 * Create, update/maintain and resolve PIDs
 * Profile-based validation (implicit and explicit)
+* Resolve PIDs
+* Store created PIDs in a local database
 * Ease development by hiding complexity of PID Systems and Data Type Registries
 * Common technologies for easy, programming language independent development (REST and JSON)
-* Extendable to more PID Systems (by default only the Handle System is supported)
+* Extendable to more PID Systems (currently only supports the Handle System)
-* (Optional) A sandboxed PID System for testing purposes
+* (Optional) Sandboxed PID Systems for testing purposes (in-memory or database)
 * (Optional) Notification of other systems about changes on PIDs via RabbitMQ (AMQP Standard)
 * (Optional) JWT-based authentication and authorization via Keycloak

 ## Roadmap

-Currently, the Typed PID Maker is in beta.
-While the development can be followed on GitHub, here are the most important points which have to be done before a 1.0 release:

-* **Persist created PIDs locally.** – Ensure recoverability of PIDs in case all other systems fail.

-* **Persist sandboxed PID Systems in a local database.** – Enable more extensive tests.
-Currently, the sandboxed PIDs are stored in memory (RAM).
+The Typed PID Maker is stable and production-ready.
+The banner at the top shows the current version.
+Besides maintenance, there are further plans (excerpt/directions):

-* **Configurable Docker-Container for releases.** – Make it easier to try the service locally and ease the work of administrators as well.
+* **Ease deployment** – Make it easier to try the service locally and ease the work of administrators as well.
+For example by offering a configurable docker container. [#25](https://github.com/kit-data-manager/pit-service/issues/25)
+* **Different enhancements regarding PID resolution and maintenance** – The Typed PID Maker is also easing the maintenance of FAIR DOs.
+We collect and evaluate such [enhancements in our issue tracker](https://github.com/kit-data-manager/pit-service/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement).

 {% assign servicePosts = site.posts | where_exp: "post", "post.tags contains page.tag-name" %}